coders-school/cpp-fundamentals/module2/02_vector.en.md

 * <!-- .element: class="fragment fade-in" --> very widely used
 * <!-- .element: class="fragment fade-in" --> dynamic array
-* <!-- .element: class="fragment fade-in" --> we do not have to specify in advance how many elements there should be
+* <!-- .element: class="fragment fade-in" --> we do not have to specify how many elements we want in advance
-* <!-- .element: class="fragment fade-in" --> is in one contiguous memory area (like an array)
+* <!-- .element: class="fragment fade-in" --> it is in one continuous memory area (like an array)
 * <!-- .element: class="fragment fade-in" --> it manages the memory itself
-  * will take care of allocating new memory when it is needed
+  * it will take care of allocating new memory when it is needed
-  * will take care of memory deallocation when we no longer need it
+  * it will take care of memory deallocation when we no longer need it

 ___

-## Create a vector
+## Creating a vector

 ```cpp
 std::vector<int> numbers;